HankRoughknuckles/Easing-into-vim/README.md

 Some things to remember:
 ----------------------
-- If you're starting with Vim, using macvim or gvim (the newer GUI implementations of Vim), will be easier to use
+- If you're starting with Vim, using macvim or gvim (the newer GUI implementations of Vim), will be easier

 - Most of these should work in macvim and/or gvim, but you might have some weirdness if you use standard terminal vim